amirsalehmousavi/amirsalehmousavi.github.io/projects.md

 ### 2D Frame FEA-Based Design Approach

 <div class="justify-text">
 In this approach, in each of the rock formations along the tunnel axis, we analysed the structural response of the RC lining through a plane-strain FEA procedure.
 In this method, estimated rock and hydrostatic loads are imposed on the lining as surface loads and the effect of seismic events as asigned deformations [1,2].
+The interaction of the lining and the rock is also modeled as a set of non-linear external springs (acting only in pressure).
 The result is then checked in terms of axial, shear and bending strength.
 </div>

 <div class="swiper mySwiper">